lsst-dm/dmtn-308/index.rst

 On-premises deployments would require personnel to manage the low-level infrastructure, while at least some of this burden is shifted to the provider in a cloud deployment.
 Maintenance and development efforts may overlap significantly, especially in the early stages of building out the platform.

-..
-TODO: Add discussion of database migrations and upgrades

-..
-TODO: Add discussion of database backups and restoration
+Database migrations, upgrades, and backups are a particularly important aspect of maintenance and can be complicated and time-consuming for large databases.
+For instance, adding columns which calculate new values based on existing data can be quite time-consuming, requiring extensive downtime.
+Backups and restoration may be complicated by data being distributed across multiple nodes, which can complicate these operations significantly.
+Finally, schema migrations on large, distributed databases can be complex and time-consuming, often requiring significant planning and testing to ensure that they are performed correctly.

 Developer Effort
 ----------------

 Significant development effort on software enhancements may be required, depending on the database platform, including, but not necessarily limited to development of the database schema, data ingestion tools, TAP service, deployment code and monitoring tools.
-The TAP service and data ingestion are discussed as their own requirements, as these are both potentially significant development efforts in and of themselves.
+The TAP service and data ingestion are discussed under their own requirements, as these are both potentially significant development efforts in and of themselves.
 Additionally, some options may require more effort in developer operations (devops) or "configuration as code," especially for on-premises solutions.
+Given the time constraints and the need to have the PPDB operational in a timely manner, the amount of developer effort required to implement the system is a significant factor in the decision of which platform to use.

 TAP Service
 -----------